tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/sequence-operations/orderByFrequency.md

 ### Implementation Notes

-This implementation reads the entire stream before emitting any results making it inappropriate for infinite streams.
-Since this Gatherer is not order dependent it has a parallel-capable implementation.
-All results are wrapped in a [`WithCount`](https://github.com/tginsberg/gatherers4j/blob/main/src/main/java/com/ginsberg/gatherers4j/dto/WithCount.java)record.
+This implementation reads the entire stream before emitting any results, making it inappropriate for infinite streams.
+Since this Gatherer is not order-dependent, it has a parallel-capable implementation.
+All results are wrapped in a [`WithCount`](https://github.com/tginsberg/gatherers4j/blob/main/src/main/java/com/ginsberg/gatherers4j/dto/WithCount.java) record.

 **Signature**